ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Delete icon: To delete the current question.

-            - Add Spot Option: To add the spot between the text to be fill out.
+            - Add Spot Option: To add the spot between the text to be filled out.

             - Add Answer Option: To provide the answer for each spot.